tyntec/api-collection/chat-api/v2/README.md

 #### Support for sending and receiving contacts

-You can now send a contact to a WhatsApp user as well receive an Inbound Message with content type ``contact``.
+You can now send a contact to a WhatsApp user as well receive an Inbound Message with content type ``contacts``.

 #### WhatsApp group admin management

 You can now promote and demote participants of a group to group admins.

-This change adds as well the events
+This change also adds the events

  - ``WhatsAppGroupEvent::userPromoted`` and
  - ``WhatsAppGroupEvent::userDemoted``